Judiciary

-The Supreme Court Building houses the Supreme Court of the United States, the highest court in the federal judiciary of the United States.
+The Supreme Court of the United States is the highest court in the federal judiciary of the United States.

+The separation of powers: legislature, executive and judiciary.

-The judiciary (also known as the judicial system, judicature, judicial branch, judiciative branch, and court or judiciary system) is the system of courts that adjudicates legal disputes/disagreements and interprets, defends, and applies the law in legal cases.
+The judiciary (also known as the judicial system, judicial power, judicature, judicial branch, judiciative branch, and court or judiciary system) is the system of courts that adjudicates legal disputes/disagreements and interprets, defends, and applies the law in legal cases.

 Meaning

-The judiciary is the system of courts that interprets, defends, and applies the law in the name of the state.
-The judiciary can also be thought of as the mechanism for the resolution of disputes.
+The judiciary is the system of courts that applies the law and contracts.
 Under the doctrine of the separation of powers, the judiciary generally does not make statutory law (which is the responsibility of the legislature) or enforce law (which is the responsibility of the executive), but rather interprets, defends, and applies the law to the facts of each case.
 However, in some countries the judiciary does make common law.

-In many jurisdictions the judicial branch has the power to change laws through the process of judicial review.
-Courts with judicial review power may annul the laws and rules of the state when it finds them incompatible with a higher norm, such as primary legislation, the provisions of the constitution, treaties or international law.
-Judges constitute a critical force for judicial interpretation and constitutional review while avoiding political bias.
+In many jurisdictions the judicial branch has the power of judicial interpretation, judicial review and constitutional review.
+Courts with judicial review power may annul the laws and rules of the state when it finds them incompatible with other laws, such as primary legislation, constitution, treaties or international law.

+The judiciary can also be thought of as a nonviolent mechanism for conflict resolution.
+Political bias, sentencing disparties, and higher leniency than the public reduce the political legitimacy of the judiciary.
+Public confidence in the judiciary varies by country according to opinion polls.